by Mark Broyles

 "Her house is a highway to the grave, leading down to the chambers of death" (Proverbs 7:26-27).

 Few decisions you make can ruin more aspects of your life more quickly than an adulterous affair.
 In every conceivable way, it ends up feeling like death: spiritual death, moral death, marital death, sometimes even physical death (consider the number of people who die every year from sexually transmitted diseases).
 While it is true that not all sins make you pay quickly, adultery presents the bill almost immediately.
-A similar warning is found in Prov.
-6:27-29: "Can a man scoop fire into his lap without his clothes being burned ... without his feet being scorched?
+A similar warning is found in Proverbs 6:27-29: "Can a man scoop fire into his lap without his clothes being burned ... without his feet being scorched?
 So is he who sleeps with another man's wife; no one who touches her will go unpunished."
 The message is loud and clear: adultery is playing with fire!
 You will always get burned!

 The apostle Paul declared that "a man reaps what he sows" (Galatians 6:7).
 The real tragedy of infidelity is that many marriages end in divorce.
 But even when it does not terminate the marriage it wreaks havoc in the relationship.
-In the blink of an eye, the trust and security that was the foundation for a healthy marriage is destroyed.
+In the blink of an eye, the trust and security that was the foundation for a healthy marriage are destroyed.
 Sadly, it takes years of dedicated work to rebuild lost trust and security ripped away by an affair.

-Do we think for a moment that if David had really evaluated all the con-sequences of his sin that he would still have chosen to walk that path.
+Do we think for a moment that if David had really evaluated all the consequences of his sin that he would still have chosen to walk that path?
 But few who give in to adultery think about its real cost.
-An extramarital affair costs not just a car or a mink coat or new golf clubs—it costs your life!
+An extramarital affair costs not just a car or a mink coat or new golf clubs — it costs your life!
 (Proverbs 5:3-5).
 It is critical that we see the end from the beginning if we are to stand strong.
 And, what it costs our families and us is not the end.
 Adultery in the life of a Christian costs God too.
 As Nathan said to David, "You have given occasion to the enemy to blaspheme" (II Samuel 12:14).

 Keep the Home Fires Burning